 2. Packages of 20 disposable, one-time use monofilaments

 The 5.07 monofilament exerts 10 g of force when bowed into a C shape against the skin for 1 second.
-Patients who can’t reliably detect application of the 5.07, 10 gram monofilament to designated sites on the plantar surface of their feet are considered to have lost protective sensation.
-Find additional steps and instructions below, and order your reliable, affordable, reusable or disposable monofilaments today!
+Patients who can’t reliably detect application of the 5.07, 10-gram monofilament to designated sites on the plantar surface of their feet are considered to have lost protective sensation.
+The Semmes-Weinstein monofilament kit is the best option for reliable, quick testing.
+Find additional steps and instructions below, and order your reliable and affordable reusable or disposable monofilaments today!

 - Place the patient in supine or sitting position with shoes and socks removed.

 - Tell the patient that you’re testing for loss of protective sensation, which increases the risk of foot ulcers and amputation.